zylideum/ManagePwngine/README.md

 ## shell

 The `shell` payload requires the following arguments:
-- --lhost: Your listener IP.
+- `--lhost`: Your listener IP.
-- --lport: Your listener port.
+- `--lport`: Your listener port.
-- --dll: The name of the malicious DLL that will be loaded remotely by PostgreSQL.
+- `--dll`: The name of the malicious DLL that will be loaded remotely by PostgreSQL.
 See the DLL section for more information.
-- --smbshare: The name of your SMB share hosting the malicious DLL.
+- `--smbshare`: The name of your SMB share hosting the malicious DLL.

 Optionally:
 - --function: The name of the function within the DLL that creates the reverse shell connection.
 See the DLL section for more information.